lampshade9909/DiamondSetter/README.md

     // ds_slot = keccak256(diamond.storage.tutorial.properties);
     assembly { ds_slot := 0x8009ef9e316d149758ddd03fd4cb6dd67f0acee3d8cdf1372cf6f2ac6d689dbd }

 This assembly code gets added to your solidity smart contract.
 I've included some important comments to help you ensure you're using the `ds_slot` properly.
 Using the same `ds_slot` across multiple contracts will enable sharing of storage.
 Using a unique `ds_slot` prevents sharing.
 The sharing is all within the proxy contract umbrella.
 Only contracts under the proxy umbrella can share storage.

+## When to share storage
+Including a `ds_slot` in more than one contract enables sharing storage between those contracts.
+You'll want to do this when you're deploying many contracts that all want to reference the same storage variables.
+An example is found here when the `StorageContract_Properties` are used both in the [Tutorial_Logic_A](https://github.com/lampshade9909/DiamondSetter/blob/063b02b732a2407beeaf5d2488fa5886d47d2eb5/Contracts/tutorial_logic_a.sol#L39) contract and [Tutorial_Properties](https://github.com/lampshade9909/DiamondSetter/blob/063b02b732a2407beeaf5d2488fa5886d47d2eb5/Contracts/tutorial_properties.sol#L39) contract.
+Notice that in both cases the `ds_slot` is exactly `0x8009ef9e316d149758ddd03fd4cb6dd67f0acee3d8cdf1372cf6f2ac6d689dbd`.

 ## Contact: